worktheclock/replit.github.io/misc/annotations.md

 #### Different ways to use annotations

-You can use annotations in many ways:
+Code Annotations make it easy for collaborators to point to particular areas of code, ask questions about syntax, and question decisions during code reviews.
+Here are some example workflows:

 - While collaborating with users, you can use annotations to discuss a selection of code synchronously.

 - You can leave annotations for your collaborators to address when they return to the repl.
-This is really useful if you're teaching a class of students, and want to leave personal feedback
+This is really useful if you're teaching a class of students, and want to leave personal feedback on their code.

 - You can leave annotations as a way to highlight and call attention to a selection of code.

 #### Using annotations

 - Once you're in a repl, you can create annotations by selecting some code, and clicking the annotation button above the editor.

-	- You can also create annotations via right-clicking and selecting annotate, or using the keyboard shortcuts Cmd+Shift+/ (or Ctrl+Shift+/)
+	> You can also create annotations via right-clicking and selecting annotate, or using the keyboard shortcuts Cmd+Shift+/ (or Ctrl+Shift+/)

-- Add a message, and hit enter!
+- Add your message, and hit enter!

 - Other collaborators will see your message, and can reply to it.

-- Once you're done with an annotation, you can delete it
+- Once you're done with an annotation, you can delete it.

 #### Mentions